 The Company is required to file federal and state income tax returns in the United States and various other state jurisdictions.
 The preparation of these income tax returns requires the Company to interpret the applicable tax laws and regulations in effect in such jurisdictions, which could affect the amount of tax paid by us.
 An amount is accrued for the estimate of additional tax liability, including interest and penalties, for any uncertain tax positions taken or expected to be taken in an income tax return.
 The Company reviews and updates the accrual for uncertain tax positions as more definitive information becomes available.
-Historically, additional taxes paid as a result of the resolution of the Company's uncertain tax positions have not been materially different from the Company's expectations.
 For further information, see Note 8, "Income Taxes."